…when will grief end?

 Deadlines, expiration dates, warranties, lifespans.
 Give us limits so we know what to expect – and so we don’t expect too much.

 Several years ago I heard Suze Orman advise a woman not to make any important decisions in the year after her husband’s death.
 I don’t know how Suze came up with that timeline, but the the idea is pervasive enough in Western culture for Elisabeth Kübler-Ross to write that grief: “doesn’t end after a year, that’s a false fantasy.”
 Despite a growing popular understanding that grief’s amorphous and acutely personal nature defies parameters, practicality (and perhaps, human nature) demands an expiration date on mourning.

 A year.
 One year of heartbreak, of life altering grief, regret and pain.
-Then what?
+When will it end?